 - Avoid getting into bed until you are sleepy

 - If you are still awake in 20 minutes, leave the bedroom and do relaxing, screen-free activity in the light such as reading, word searches, or glistening to soft music.
 Return to bed when feeling drowsy.
 Repeat this process if needed.

 Stop ALL work and all social media for at least an hour before bedtime.

 - Do not check email or social media starting an hour before bed until morning

 - Keep your electronic devices out of your bedroom (or disable all notifications)

 Reading helps when falling asleep at bedtime and returning to sleep during the night

 - Have a book or a couple of books ready next to the bed

 - If using a traditional paper book, have a reading light that convenient, not too bright and focused to avoid disturbing your bed partner.

 - If using a Kindle (Amazon) or the Kindle app on another device, change the settings to a black background with white text.
-To change this setting tap the font button (likely labelled “Aa” at the top of the screen) and change the background color.
+To change this setting tap the font button (likely labeled “Aa” at the top of the screen) and change the background color.